intergalacticfm/plugin.review.intergalacticfm/README.md

 To review the Intergalactic FM TV video plugin for Kodi, see [admin-overview-locally.md](admin-overview-locally.md) in your browser.

+## Screenshots

+Screenshots are in PNG but are optimized with `optipng` to reduce file size.

 ## Extra

 Also available are [public-overview-locally.md](public-overview-locally.md) and [admin-overview-online.md](admin-overview-online.md).